Last Updated on

 Phone calls and Internet in Nubra Valley

-As of now, your best bet for phone calls is BSNL.
+As of now, your best bet for phone calls in the area is BSNL.
 That’s the network local people are using in Nubra Valley.
 My Airtel connection disappeared just after crossing Khardung La.

-There are several ways to get internet in the valley, but most of them are in Diskit or Hunder maximum.
+There are several ways to get internet in the valley, but most of them are in Diskit or Hunder at the most.
 There is an internet café in Diskit at a distance of 5-minute walk from the bus stand.
 It is also close to the ATM.

 Alternatively, you can take one of the guesthouses/homestays that have an internet connection.
-Consider, that electricity comes to Nubra, only from 7 pm to 11 pm daily.
-Out of these hours, you might not get internet unless the house has a generator to supply electricity in off hours.
+Consider, that electricity is available in Nubra only from 7 pm to 11 pm daily.
+Out of these hours, you might not get internet unless the house has a generator to supply the electricity in off hours.

-Also, during storms and strong winds, there will not be internet everywhere no matter what guesthouse owners will tell you.
+Also, during storms and strong winds, there will not be internet anywhere no matter what guesthouse owners will tell you.